Home/ Starting Start and grow a social enterprise

 Newfoundland and Labrador Co-operatives Starting a co-operative?
 Learn about the incorporation process, your obligations and the programs available for your business.
 OSC LaunchPad — what you need to know

-Only Applies to : Ensure that your fintech business, along with your online platforms and related business activities meet the regulatory requirements in Ontario.
+Only Applies to : Ensure that your fintech business, along with your online platforms and activities like crowdfunding meet the regulatory requirements in Ontario.

 Ontario CSA Regulatory Sandbox Your innovative fintech business could be eligible for an expedited process to test your products, services, or applications in the market.
 Financing

 Did you know that you might be eligible for government financing programs?
 Learn about the different programs available to your social enterprise.

 Only Applies to : As a social enterprise you could access expertise, business and financial supports to help amplify your impact in reversing climate change.